jammf19/Intro_to_DS_final_project/Project_Report1.md

     I identified before I started cleaning what questions I wanted to answer.
 So I had a clear understanding of what i wanted my data frame to look like in my head of how I was able to reach from raw data to cleaned file that was useful for  analysing those specific questions.
 I was able to successfully create a histogram plot and a bubble chart to visualise data.

-- **What I Would Do Differently**: If you were to tackle a similar challenge again, based on my experience I would …

 ---

 ## **Conclusion**

-- **Summary of Key Findings**: Summarize the main insights and the outcome of the project.
+- **Summary of Key Findings**: Al Hirt and the non profit organisation Up with People had the most appearances on superbowl halftime show.
+Most musicians perform 1-4 songs in a performance.
+Non-band musicians who performed the most songs include the likes of Kendrick Lamar, Usher, Rihanna and Coldplay.
 - **Future Work**:

     Next steps for the project I would have loved to have taken a closer look at Superbowl halftime performances from the past 10 years and analyse data around YouTube views demonstrating my data gathering skills using APIs